Tax Buckets: Organizing Your Money

 1. Taxable Bucket

-Pros: Immediate access and liquidity
+Pros: Immediate access and full liquidity.

 2. Tax Deferred Bucket